Driving in snow

 - Avoid harsh driving Accelerate and brake gently and reduce speed smoothly.

 - Slow down in plenty of time before bends and corners.

-- When slowing down on snow and ice you need to avoid locking your wheels.
-To do this, put the car into a lower gear earlier than usual and as the speed drops use your brakes gently.
+- When slowing down on snow and ice, you need to avoid locking your wheels.
+Put the car into a lower gear earlier than usual and as the speed drops use your brakes gently.

-- Increase the gap between you and the vehicle in front.
-You may need up to TEN TIMES the normal distance for braking.
+- Increase the gap between you and the vehicle in front You may need up to TEN TIMES the standard distance for braking.

-- Retain good ventilation in the car at all times.
-You can quickly become drowsy if the heat is turned up too high.
+- Retain proper ventilation in the car at all times You can quickly become drowsy if the heat is turned up too high.

-- Keep good visibility.
-When driving in snow you may need to make regular stops to keep your windscreen and lights as clear as possible for best visibility.
+- Keep good visibility When driving in snow, you may need to make regular stops to keep your windscreen and lights as clear as possible for best clarity.

-- In falling snow visibility will be reduced so use dipped headlights or fog lights to make you seen to others (especially pedestrians).
-As conditions improve fog lights should only be on if necessary as they can dazzle other drivers.
+- In falling, snow visibility will be significantly less, so use dipped headlights or fog lights to make you seen to others (especially pedestrians).
+As conditions improve turn off fog lights, they should only be on while necessary as they can dazzle other drivers.

 Look out for winter service vehicles spreading salt or using snow ploughs.
 They have flashing amber beacons and travel at slower speeds – around 40 mph.
 Stay well back because salt or spray can be thrown across the road.
 Do not overtake unless it is safe to do so – there may be uncleared snow on the road ahead.